 THE SALE AND DONATION OF PARK LAND:

 By 1985, after several years of further delays by the Town following initial offers and agreement in principal, Ms. Clontz and the Town of Davidson, under the administration of Mayor Russell Knox, finally contracted for the sale of the Eastern half of her family’s land (which had been bisected since its original acquisition by Beaty Street) to the Town for the future Park.
 This land conservation transaction remains historically significant because based on extensive public records research, it represents the first (and only) land parcel EVER purchased autonomously by the Town of Davidson specifically for open space/Park conservation purposes dating back to the Town’s founding in 1837!
 Later in 1991, developer Michael Johnson acquired lands historically owned by the Hobbs and Armour families adjacent to “Beaty Park” and began development with partner David Mayfield in 1993 of the “19 Hobbs Hill” neighborhood.
-In 1995, they planned to complete Hobbs Hill with a “phase 2” comprised of 5 additional lots; as a condition for Town approval, Johnson and Mayfield agreed to donate land that ultimately comprised approx. 1.5 acres of their private property to the Town expressly as open space (today known as the “Johnson parcel”), on behalf of Hobbs Hill Neighborhood, which they further stated was agreed to with the Town in order to serve as a buffer between Hobbs Hill and Beaty Street and be included with the Clontz property as part of the future town park.
+In 1995, they planned to complete Hobbs Hill with a “phase 2” comprised of 5 additional lots; as a condition for Town approval, Johnson and Mayfield agreed to donate land that ultimately comprised approx. 1.5 acres of their private property to the Town expressly as open space (today known as the “Johnson parcel”), on behalf of Hobbs Hill Neighborhood.
+Both Johnson and Mayfield would later confirm that donation was expressly agreed to with the Town in order to serve as a buffer between Hobbs Hill and Beaty Street and be included with the Clontz property as part of the future town park.
+That land gifted to the Town of Davidson on behalf of Hobbs Hill Neighborhood represents the only private land donated for Beaty Park.
+Hobbs Hill is also the only Davidson neighborhood directly abutting Beaty Park.
+And as explained below, residents of Hobbs Hill started the citizen advocacy and subsequent founding of the Save Davidson non-profit that led community efforts in 2017 to save and conserve Beaty Park.
+So it’s easy to see why the legacies of Hobbs Hill Neighborhood and Beaty Park are forever intertwined!

 DEVELOPER SPECIAL INTERESTS, RFPs & COLLUSION: